aweagel/ksql_workshop/README.md

 4. Directly serve lookups against these materialized views
 5. "Sink" data into other downstream systems (e.g. search indexing, caching, data warehousing, etc)

-We'll explore all of this functionality during this workshop.
+We'll explore all of this functionality below.

 ## Setup